 Would you restrict freedom in America or would you expand it?

-That to me is a positive thing.
+That, to me, is a positive thing.

 That's my personal philosophy and point of view.

-I wonder where are you.
+I wonder where are you?

-Beyond loyalty to the process of law, how do you uh view this law when it comes to expanding our personal freedoms?
+Beyond loyalty to the process of law, how do you view this law when it comes to expanding our personal freedoms?

-Is it important enough for you to say in some instances I will not use my skills as a lawyer because I don't believe that that is a cause that's consistent with my values and beliefs?
+Is it important enough for you to say in some instances, I will not use my skills as a lawyer because I don't believe that that is a cause that's consistent with my values and beliefs?

 That's what I've been asking, sir.